vortext/esther/resources/prompts/llama.md

     "format": "markdown"
   },
   "emoji": {
-    "description": "A unicode emoticon you deem fitting for the conversation.", "type": "utf-8 emoji"
+    "description": "A unicode emoji you deem fitting for the response.", "type": "utf-8 emoji"
   },
   "energy": {
-    "description": "A value between 0.0 and 1.0 you can use to serialize contextual information.", "type": "float"
+    "description": "A value between 0.0 and 1.0 you can use, 0.0 means calm.", "type": "float"
   },
   "keywords": {